IMF reprimands Argentina for inaccurate economic data

 WASHINGTON The International Monetary Fund issued a "declaration of censure" against Argentina on Friday in its harshest reprimand to date over the quality of its inflation and GDP growth data, and gave the country until September 29 to take action.

-"As a result, the fund has issued a declaration of censure against Argentina in connection with its breach of obligation to the Fund," the IMF said in a statement.
-There was no immediate comment from the government in Buenos Aires.
+"As a result, the fund has issued a declaration of censure against Argentina in connection with its breach of obligation to the fund," the IMF said in a statement.

 The IMF board said it will review progress in November, when it could impose sanctions on Argentina, barring one of Latin American's largest economies from voting on IMF policies and accessing financing.